irai/oidcd/README.md

 # Go OIDC Token Gateway

 A lightweight OIDC/OAuth2 authorization server that fronts upstream IdPs (Auth0 or Microsoft Entra) and mints first-party JWT access tokens for internal microservices.
-It maintains browser sessions, rotates refresh tokens, serves JWKS, and ships with a Go SDK for downstream services.
+It acts as an edge gateway with TLS termination, reverse proxy capabilities, and centralized authentication.

 ## Features
+- **Edge Gateway**: Single entry point with TLS termination and host-based reverse proxy
-- Authorization Code + PKCE relay to Auth0/Entra with local session reuse.
+- **Authentication**: Authorization Code + PKCE relay to Auth0/Entra with local session reuse
+- **Token Management**: RS256 JWT signing, refresh token rotation, JWKS publishing
-- `/authorize`, `/token`, `/userinfo`, `/jwks.json`, `/introspect`, `/revoke`, and discovery metadata.
+- **OIDC Endpoints**: `/authorize`, `/token`, `/userinfo`, `/jwks.json`, `/introspect`, `/revoke`, discovery metadata
-- RS256 JWT signing with configurable rotation and JWKS publishing.
-- Autocert-powered TLS for production, HTTP-only loopback for development.
-- Go client SDK (`/client`) for JWKS caching, token validation, scope enforcement, and middleware helpers.
+- **SDK & Examples**: Go client SDK for token validation + working integration examples

-- Test client application demonstrating OIDC integration.
+## Three Integration Patterns

+This gateway supports three common integration patterns:

+### 1. **BFF (Backend-For-Frontend)** - Web Applications
+For web apps that need user login.
+The BFF handles OAuth flow server-side and maintains HTTP-only session cookies.

+**Example:** `cmd/client/` - Web application with Microsoft 365 login

+**Use when:** Building web applications with user authentication

+### 2. **Microservice** - JWT Token Validation
+For backend APIs that validate JWT tokens on each request using the client SDK.

+**Example:** `cmd/backend/` - API service that validates and displays JWT claims

+**Use when:** Building internal APIs that need to verify authenticated requests

+### 3. **Reverse Proxy** - Gateway-Protected Services
+For services accessed through the gateway's reverse proxy with automatic authentication.

+**Configuration:** Host-based routing with optional JWT validation at the gateway

+**Use when:** Services should be protected at the edge without implementing auth themselves

+> **📘 See [AI_INTEGRATION_GUIDE.md](AI_INTEGRATION_GUIDE.md) for detailed integration instructions**

 ## Quick Start with Docker Compose